 I’ll load them into STOIK pattern software.
 Here is the mockup’s that come directly from STOIK.

-A little review of STOIK.
+A brief review of STOIK.
 Honestly, I’m surprised with how bad these come out.
-I like the ease of using this software and do use it sometimes.
+I like the ease of using this software and use it sometimes.
 It’s probably the most user friendly of all the software that I have.
 It is also one that I got first, so the start of my software addiction.

 Here is PhotoPad by NCH Software.

 A brief review of PhotoPad.
 It’s sort of confusing software because making charts isn’t its only options.
 It doesn’t have a lot of options though for creating charts.
 The editing is limited as well.
 It also doesn’t have a variety of symbols.
 You’ll have to watch your chart closely.
 It calls all stitching embroidery as well, so everything about it makes you feel like this is just a side thing that it does.
 The chart quality seems okay for the smaller simple image, but way off for the bigger tougher image.

 Here is the free Pic2Pat option, loaded directly from

 A brief review of Pic2Pat.
 This service is fantastic for perfectly clear images, but skin tones it’s terrible at.
 I hate seeing beautiful stitching with terrible charting and you can almost assume that we used this system when you see that.
 It has its place, but it’s definitely hit or miss.
 These images turned out okay though for what they are.
 I would probably not stitch the fade like that, but the close up of the fly is lovely.
 I recommend trying it and if you aren’t completely happy look at other options.
 It is you get what you pay for sometimes…